-By culturing the cream before turning it into ice cream – and using stevia to sweeten things up – you too can enjoy a well-loved summer treat!
+By culturing the cream before churning it into ice cream (and using stevia to sweeten things up) you too can enjoy a well-loved summer treat!

-Making homemade ice cream is well worth the effort, especially when doing so is the only option you have to be able to enjoy it.
+Making homemade ice cream is well worth the effort, especially when doing so is only option you have to enjoy it.

 As a mother of two boys, both born with digestive issues (food sensitivities, bloating, etc.), I do all I can to prepare food they can enjoy and eat without feeling uncomfortable after.
 So, when my kids woke last week to a hot summer day I tossed out the idea of making homemade ice cream for breakfast.

-Luckily, I happened to have raw cream culturing* on kitchen counter and ripe strawberries in the garden!
+Luckily, I happened to have raw cream culturing* on my kitchen counter and ripe strawberries in the garden!
 Below is the recipe that we made up.
-I typically wait to go public with a recipe until it’s been made at least 3 times (more like 30), yet we thought the results were pretty good and the summer short so we’ll share it right away.
+I typically wait to go public with a recipe until I make at least 3 times (more like 30), yet we liked the results and summer is short so here it is!